-The stimulated PBMC data26 includes 10x Genomics droplet-based scRNA-seq PBMC data from eight lupus patients before and after 6h-treatment with interferon-beta.
-Count data was extracted and analyzed using sciRED (number of components(k)=30) while modeling library size as a technical covariate.
-Three outlier cells were removed from the sciRED cell-by-factor score matrix, and factors F2 and F9 scores for 29,062 cells were visualized in Fig. 3.
+The stimulated data was downloaded from muscData package (Kang18_8vs8, GEO: GSE96583)26.
+This dataset includes 10x Genomics droplet-based scRNA-seq PBMC data from eight lupus patients before and after 6h-treatment with interferon-beta.
+Count data was extracted, and analyzed using sciRED (number of components(k)=30) while modeling library size as a technical covariate.
+Three outlier cells were removed from the sciRED cell-by-factor score matrix, and factors F2 and F9 scores for 29,062 cells were visualized in Figure 3.